1 Progenitor, Lapithes (or Lapithus)

 In 1265 BC, Hipponus, son of Actor's brother Dexamenus, founded Olenus between Pleuron and Calydon in Aetolia.

-The founding of a town in Aetolia was possible because Hipponus' uncle Actor's wife, Molione, was from Pleuron.
+Hipponous was able to build a town in Aetolia because his uncle Actor's wife, Molione, was a native of Pleuron.
 [80]

 5.1.1 Actor's Twin Sons